 In a typical courtroom setting, if there is a divorce or child custody proceeding, both parties are required to appear and respond to legal documents in court.
 However, The SCRA protects the service member from being penalized for not showing up because they are deployed.
 The SCRA protects a service member's right to resolve a divorce and custody hearing until after the duration of the deployment is completed.

 How does the SCRA protect me?

 The SCRA protects all servicemen and military personnel during service and, in some instances, for a period after service has ended.
 This act enables you to devote your time and attention to the defense needs of the Nation by providing protections unrelated to the divorce process such as:

 - Interest rate cap for service members whose ability to pay their debts has been affected by deployment

 - The right to delay civil proceedings

 As a member of the military, you have the right to contest the divorce and file motions even when serving abroad.
-Divorce in Colorado is considered a civil proceeding, however if you are seeking dissolution of your marriage, you must also comply with military regulations and rules.
-Having a skilled attorney who is knowledgeable with military law in conjunction with Colorado law can help you decide the best course of action for you and your family.
+Divorce in Florida is considered a civil proceeding, however if you are seeking dissolution of your marriage, you must also comply with military regulations and rules.
+Having a skilled attorney who is knowledgeable with military law in conjunction with Florida law can help you decide the best course of action for you and your family.